American Options with Last Exit Times: A Free-Boundary Approach: The Optimal Stopping Problem

-\begin{rem} It has been high-lighted in multiple literatures (if not all of them, such as \cite[Page 113]{Kitapbayev2014}) that if either the maps $t\mapsto H(t, x)$ or $x\mapsto H(t, x)$ are monotone (the later monotonicity is used to establish the up-connectedness of the sets), we will not be able to compare two integrals with different signs and proves most of the properties possessed by the optimal stopping boundary, which is probably the only downfall of such analytical method but opens the door to many interesting research possibilities; this is, unfortunately, the story of $K\leq L$.
+\begin{rem} It has been highlighted in multiple pieces of literature (if not all of them, such as \cite[Page 113]{Kitapbayev2014}) that if either the maps $t\mapsto H(t, x)$ or $x\mapsto H(t, x)$ are monotone (the latter monotonicity is used to establish the up-connectedness of the sets), we will not be able to compare two integrals with different signs and prove most of the properties possessed by the optimal stopping boundary, which is probably the only downfall of such analytical method but opens the door to many interesting research possibilities; this is, unfortunately, the story of $K\leq L$.
 By narrowing down the scale of the continuation set (the idea behind this is that, in the American put option pricing problem, the lower bound for the continuation set when $T<\infty$ is the optimal stopping level obtained from pricing the perpetual American put option), we can make an additional assumption to further develop some insights towards the shape of sets $\mathcal{C}$ and $\mathcal{D}$. \end{rem}